Most hotels see the bookings.

 Intent only.
 No personal data.

-The captured record is the search itself — date range, property identifier, an opaque session UUID, and an optional flag for source context.
+The captured record is the search itself — date range, property, an anonymous session marker, and an optional note of where the search came from.
 No email.
 No IP address.
 No name.
 No personalized behavioural profile.
 This is legitimate-interest analytics under GDPR, not consent-required tracking — confirm with your DPO if you have one, but you typically won't need a new cookie-banner entry for this.

-The integration is source-agnostic: any booking-engine vendor (or your website developer) can fire the tracking event in the same format.
-We share the spec, sometimes the booking-engine team integrates it directly, sometimes your web developer drops it into the widget.
-Either way, it's typically a day of work and you're streaming intent data.
+The signal is the same wherever it comes from: any booking-engine vendor (or your website developer) can send it in the same format.
+We share the short technical description — sometimes the booking-engine team wires it in directly, sometimes your web developer adds it to the booking page.
+Either way, it's typically a day of work, and from then on every search flows in.

 Tell us during the demo what you're using.
 We'll share the integration spec and connect with your booking-engine vendor or developer.